Aditya9246/Dubstech-Datathon-2026/Readme.md

 **Q: What's the most surprising finding?**

 A: The COVID paradox - barriers initially decreased in 2020 but are now increasing above pre-COVID levels.
 Also, mental health care is the only category getting worse while others improve.

+**Q: How can impact be achieved using this project?

+A: The broadest manner to achieve impact in healthcare is through policy-making.
+We hope that policymakers can gain insights on which underserved sub-groups need to be uplifted in order to receive the healthcare they deserve.

 **Q: Who should policymakers focus on?**